Fort Ticonderoga held greater significance in the French and Indian War due to its location on the border of two great empires.

 The fort was old and dilapidated.
 It was poorly guarded and had quite a bit of useful ammunition.

-Ticonderoga was also vitally important due to its locations as it was situated on Lake Champlain and provided nice staging grounds for an assault on Quebec.
+Ticonderoga was also vitally important due to its location as it was situated on Lake Champlain and provided nice staging grounds for an assault on Quebec.

 Colonel Ethan Allen's Preparations